 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.

 First of all, say it with me: Vulva and Vagina!
 If you are like (literally) billions of other people , you many not know that these are two different parts of your body!
 Learning the correct anatomy of your body and your Vs is the first step in being fully equipped to take care of your sexual health.
-If you want to learn more (or teach your partner:), we have a lesson about Vulvar and Vaginal anatomy in our new class The V Class in the Rosy app!
-The class also covers how to take care of your vulva and vagina, and why your vagina may be itchy…which is why you’re here today.
+If you want to learn more (or teach your partner:), we have a lesson about Vulvar and Vaginal anatomy in the Rosy app!
+You'll also learn how to take care of your vulva and vagina, and why your vagina may be itchy…which is why you’re here today.

 Why is my Vulva Itchy?

 Have you ever self-diagnosed yourself with a yeast infection?
 Chances are, it probably wasn’t yeast at all.
 In fact, a recent study found that only 11% of people correctly diagnose their own yeast infection.
 There are so many other causes of an itchy vulva to consider and knowing the difference could save you from making the problem worse.

 - Yeast Infection — irritation, discharge, and intense itchiness.